Here’s how Jeff Sessions has disrupted marijuana industry with words alone

 A review of marijuana-related legislative news in the opening months of the Trump presidency shows that the administration’s threatening language has driven lawmakers to respond with moves to either fortify or abandon marijuana legalization, decriminalization and medical research efforts.

-In Congress, Colorado Democratic Rep. Jared Polis has established himself as a one of pot’s primary protectors in his leadership role on the newly formed Cannabis Caucus.
-The bipartisan coalition is finding its backbone in the Trump era, he told The Cannabist in an exclusive interview.
+Colorado Democratic Rep. Jared Polis, who has established himself as one of pot’s primary protectors in his leadership role on the recently formed Congressional Cannabis Caucus, says the bipartisan coalition is finding its backbone in the Trump era.
+He told The Cannabist in an exclusive interview this week:

 “I think there’s consensus that at least we shouldn’t have any mass enforcement action against the states,” he said.
 “If Jeff Sessions attempts that, I hope he’ll have to contend with many of us–certainly myself–but I think enough Republicans and Democrats will say, ‘Look, you need to stick to federal responsibilities.
 This is a states’ role.'”